Skip to content

 The honest take

 Busuu's peer review is a genuinely good feature that no other app has at the same quality.
 If that matters to you, Busuu wins.
-If you want flashcards and actor audio and a calmer daily ritual, Inku wins.
+If you want flashcards and bundled pronunciation audio and a calmer daily ritual, Inku wins.

 Verdict

 Use Busuu if: you want peer review and a structured curriculum.
-Use Inku if: you want focused flashcard practice with native audio.
+Use Inku if: you want focused flashcard practice with audio support.

 They can pair.
 Inku for daily flashcards, Busuu for occasional writing practice with peer feedback.